urbit/operators.urbit.org/content/manual/running/hosting.md

 Your ship is now running in the cloud, and you can access it from any device by visiting its URL.

+## 7. Cleanup

+If you booted a new ship by uploading a key file, it's a good idea to now delete the key file on your local machine.

+If you uploaded an existing pier, you should delete the old copy of both the pier directory and the `.tar.gz` archive on your local machine.
+If you really want, you can technically keep one of these as a backup, but note that **you must never again boot the old copy on the live network**.
+Doing so will create unfixable networking problems and require you to perform a factory reset through Bridge, wiping your ship's data.
+We therefore don't recommend you keep duplicates of your pier lying around.